Interview by Silvija Daniunaite

 In conventional terms, human understanding of reality is largely anchored in linear beliefs and patterns of existence.
 However, in most of your projects, which bring together real-time sound and light compositions generated through random algorithms, the logic of time and space melts away, taking the audience into a somewhat alternate universe.
 JetLag and Arrival are just a few of your projects that seem to step outside linear temporality and conventional framings of space.
 How does 404.zero conceptualize the duality of time and space, and in what ways does it manifest in your body of work?

 We don’t conceptualize anything.
 We build machines and start a dialogue with them within the process.
 If the machines raise certain questions, that’s great.
-If not, also great.
+If not, that is also great.
 If the machine does not work at all – that’s bad, but sometimes there’s beauty in it as well.

-It’s hard to describe the concepts of our works because there’s not any.
-The Jet Lag piece was called this way because it was created in a state without time when the body clock is disrupted and you don’t understand when the day turns into the night.
+It’s hard to describe the concepts of our works because there are not any.
+The Jet Lag piece was called this way because it was created in a state without time when the body clock is disrupted, and you don’t understand when the day turns into the night.
 We often travel from continent to continent, often suffer from insomnia, and we almost invariably experience jet lag.
 And we actually like it – this condition helps us disconnect from everything rational and do what we want.

 No time.
 No Future.
 I am here.
-RIP. is an immersive performance-installation based on Plato’s ‘Allegory of the Cave’, which used a 361 custom-built parallel laser array and sound synthesizers, controlled with a kinetic sensor and custom software.
+RIP. is an immersive performance-installation based on Plato’s ‘Allegory of the Cave’, which used a 361 custom-built parallel laser array and sound synthesisers controlled with a kinetic sensor and custom software.
 What were the intellectual process behind the project and the themes you wanted to explore?

-When we started working on this project, we only had one question – if we place a lot of lasers on a vertical wall in a grid pattern and configure them in parallel, what will the result be and what can we do with it?
+When we started working on this project, we only had one question – if we place a lot of lasers on a vertical wall in a grid pattern and configure them in parallel, what will the result be, and what can we do with it?
 The concept of Plato’s Cave was attributed to the work later on.
 To be honest, there’s no special meaning for us in this text.
 We were curious to see if it would give more public resonance to this piece or not.

 You have a pretty distinctive sonic language, which rejects samples, loops or any other studio tricks.
-In your recent audiovisual mini-album Black Sunday, we witness a monochrome video track, synched with structural metamorphoses of sound.
+In your recent audiovisual mini-album Black Sunday, we witness a monochrome video track synched with structural metamorphoses of sound.
 It slowly builds a transcendent sonic environment, whereby the listener/viewer gets sucked inside the music flow as if it were a blackhole of sorts.
 Could you tell us a bit more about your sonic philosophy and the influences that guide your work in the field of electronic music?

-We began writing music because we needed the sound for our installations and it had to be very different from pop or classics – it had to be absolutely unrecognizable and unique.
+We began writing music because we needed the sound for our installations, and it had to be very different from pop or classics – it had to be absolutely unrecognizable and unique.
 This sort of sound can be created on modular synthesizers, which are capable of generating huge drones based on mathematical algorithms that make our blood run cold.
 We really like the fact that these sounds – drones – only last for once.
-Just one step away a different combination completely changes the whole sound.
+Just one step away, a different combination completely changes the whole sound.

 We work and live with sound, we frequently listen to our recordings, and there are plenty of them.
-We enjoy living in sound algorithms, discovering mathematics in music, and when the old tape delay generates artifacts without a sound source, this is just great.
-We love when modular synthesizers start singing in human voices and everyone is surprised that there are actually no vocals in a track.
+We enjoy living in sound algorithms and discovering mathematics in music, and when the old tape delay generates artifacts without a sound source, this is just great.
+We love when modular synthesizers start singing in human voices, and everyone is surprised that there are actually no vocals in a track.
 We love when synthesizers produce sounds that resemble whale squeaks or wind noise.
 Hearing that makes us happy.
 It’s so much more than anything human.

-You work exclusively with TouchDesigner to create visuals, and with modular gear to generate sound.
-Why did you settle for these tools and how do they allow you to realize your creative ideology?
+You work exclusively with TouchDesigner to create visuals and with modular gear to generate sound.
+Why did you settle for these tools, and how do they allow you to realize your creative ideology?